panchomb/ie-exercise-3/modules/operational-insights/workspace/README.md

 | [`tags`](#parameter-tags) | object | Tags of the resource. |
 | [`useResourcePermissions`](#parameter-useresourcepermissions) | bool | Set to 'true' to use resource or workspace permissions and 'false' (or leave empty) to require workspace permissions. |

-### Parameter: `name`

-Name of the Log Analytics workspace.

-- Required: Yes
-- Type: string

-### Parameter: `linkedStorageAccounts`

-List of Storage Accounts to be linked.
-Required if 'forceCmkForQuery' is set to 'true' and 'savedSearches' is not empty.

-- Required: No
-- Type: array
-- Default: `[]`

 ### Parameter: `dailyQuotaGb`

 The workspace daily quota for ingestion.
 - Required: No
 - Type: int
 - Default: `-1`